chtoucas/Narvalo.NET/docs/engineering/index.md

 Components necessary to run the build scripts:
 - Code Contracts (see above).
 - Visual Extensibility Tools (VS optional component) provides T4 integration in MSBuild.

+Optional necessary to run the build scripts:
-- Tools and Windows SDK (VS optional component) for PEVerify.exe.
+- Tools and Windows SDK (VS optional component) for PEVerify.exe and SecAnnotate.exe.
 - [DocFX](https://dotnet.github.io/docfx/) to build the documentation.

 Obsolete requirements: